 The facts of the case will determine whether or not the purchaser suffered any actual loss, and if so, what amount the court should award.

 Assessing whether a restraint of trade clause in a sale of business agreement is reasonable is driven by each case’s unique facts.
 It’s essential for any purchaser or vendor in a transaction to protect their interests while agreeing to some degree of compromise.
-Both parties should seek legal advice on the impact and validity of any restraint contained in the contract to determine whether the clause is suitable for your business, and whether enforceable.
-If you have any questions, get in touch with our business lawyers on 1300 544 755 or fill out the form.
+If you have any questions about restraint of trade clauses, LegalVision’s contract lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?